cortesi/colornames/README.md

 catchall RGB variant for un-named colors.
 Color variants can be constructed by name or by hex value.

-On first use, the crate generates lookup tables for color names and hex values.
-There are 728 named colors, so this incurs a small startup cost.
+The crate lazily generates lookup tables for color names and hex values.
+There are 728 named colors, so this incurs a startup cost on first use.

 Name matching is case and whitespace insensitive.